The definitive guide to all tax forms for freelancers in Spain

 Form 130

 First up, we've got Form 130 — the self-assessment form we need to fill out every quarter for personal income tax.
-If 70% or more of your earnings come from abroad, you’ll fill in Form 130 and pay 20% of your taxable amount for the previous quarter all in one go.
+If 70% or more of your earnings come from abroad, you’ll fill in Form 130 and pay 20% of your taxable amount of your net income.
 Don’t worry, the books will all get balanced with your annual tax return.

 Math time!